prebuild/node-gyp-build/README.md

 If you do these two things and bundle prebuilds [prebuildify](https://github.com/mafintosh/prebuildify) your native module will work for most platforms without having to compile on install time AND will work in both node and electron without the need to recompile between usage.

-You can override `node-gyp-build` and force compiling by doing `npm install --build-from-source`.
+Users can override `node-gyp-build` and force compiling by doing `npm install --build-from-source`.

 ## License